 Reports of sexual assault and other crimes should be directed to the SFA police department regardless of whether the matter is also being reported and investigated as sexual harassment.
 Those making a criminal complaint will be informed of their option to also make a sexual harassment complaint under the university's Discrimination Complaints/Sexual Harassment policy.

 The university can most effectively investigate and respond to alleged sexual harassment if the complaint is made as promptly as possible after the alleged harassment occurs.
-Complaints must be made in writing and must be filed within 180 calendar days of the alleged violation.

 Sexual Harassment by Third Parties

 Although individuals who are not students or employees of the university are not subject to discipline under the university's internal processes, the university will take prompt, corrective action to eliminate sexual harassment and prevent its recurrence when the third party has been brought into contact with the member of the university community through a university program or activity.